Trump prepares to launch 3rd campaign for the White House

 PALM BEACH, Fla. >> Former President Donald Trump is preparing to launch his third campaign for the White House today, looking to move on from disappointing midterm defeats and defy history amid signs that his grip on the Republican Party is waning.

 “Hopefully, tomorrow will turn out to be one of the most important days in the history of our Country!”
 Trump wrote on his social media network on Monday.
-An announcement was expected at 4 p.m.
-Hawaii time today from his club in Palm Beach.
+An announcement was expected at 9 p.m.
+EST Tuesday from his club in Palm Beach.

 Another campaign is a remarkable turn for any former president, much less one who made history as the first to be impeached twice and whose term ended with his supporters violently storming the U.S. Capitol in a deadly bid to halt the peaceful transition of power on Jan.
 6, 2021.
 Just one president in U.S. history has been elected to two nonconsecutive terms: Grover Cleveland in 1884 and 1892.